Validation of a 3D Dam Breaking Problem

 This article was contributed to by Peter Arnold, Minerva Dynamics, The Guildhall, High Street Bath, UK

-A 3D dam breaking with obstacle configuration was chosen as one of our validation cases in order to assess FLOW-3D’s performance for the simulation of free-surface flows.
+A 3D dam breaking with obstacle configuration was chosen as one of our validation cases in order to assess FLOW-3D‘s performance for the simulation of free-surface flows.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.
 The problem is well documented and easy to set up with all the experimental data generated available to download from the ERCOFTAC database .
 The obstacle is chosen to be representative of a container exposed to green water on the deck of a ship.
 The experiment consists of a large tank 3.22m x 1m x 1m with a sliding door holding back 0.55m of water, Fig. 1.
 The door is opened vertically upwards by a falling weight and the water is released to impinge on the obstacle and then be reflected from the tank walls 3 times.
 The free-surface elevation is measured at four locations along the center line of the tank and eight pressure sensors are embedded in the leading vertical and horizontal surfaces of the obstacle, Fig. 2.
-CFD simulations using FLOW-3D v9.4 were carried out for a period of 6 seconds of real time on a series of progressively finer meshes and using different order numerical schemes and turbulence models.
+CFD simulations using FLOW-3D HYDRO v9.4 were carried out for a period of 6 seconds of real time on a series of progressively finer meshes and using different order numerical schemes and turbulence models.

 The simulations were set up for a domain of 3.22m x 1m x 1.5m, i.e., 0.5 larger in the z-direction to allow any vertical jets of fluid to be captured (in the experiment the tank roof is open to the atmosphere).
 The default mesh had hexahedral cells with a spacing of 161 in the x-direction, 50 in the y-direction and 75 in the z-direction and was uniformly spaced other than for accommodating fixed points to coincide with the obstacle and sensor locations, hence a total of approximately 603,750 cells.
 The obstacle was put into the domain and all walls were treated as no slip.
 After prescribing the initial location of the water and its viscosity, laminar time-dependent simulations were carried out for a total of 6 seconds of real time and for a series of progressively finer meshes starting from the default 603K cell mesh.
 The approach taken was simply to increase the total cell count by a factor of two for each progressive mesh by increasing the number of cells in each direction by the cube root of 2.
 Four meshes were generated in this way.
 The time histories of the free-surface elevation at four locations and the pressure from the eight pressure sensors were then plotted against the experimental data.
 The CPU and elapsed time of the simulations were also recorded.